Hi, we’re gonna be talking about

 So what is a seizure?

-which is also known as a focal seizure or a generalized seizure.
+is also known as a focal onset seizure,

 A post-ictal period can range in time

 Status epilepticus is when a patient has